bvolesky/guardtypes/README.md

 add(1, '2')
 ```

+### Handling Local Context

-The `guardtypes` decorator also handles local context, allowing you to use class types within the same function:
+The `guardtypes` decorator also handles local context, allowing you to use class types within the same function.

 ```python
 import guardtypes